Shtilim – שתילים (Ages 4-6)

 Calligraphy, Design & Color with Sharon Binder @Hutzot Hayotzer

 We will explore the basic elements of Hebrew calligraphy and interactions with design and color theory, how good design, composition and basic color concepts can create expressive messages for pictures.
-We will use watercolors, gouache paints and acrylic paints as well as professional calligraphy pens to create illuminated letters, blessings and more.
+We will use watercolors, gouache paints and acrylic paints to create illuminated letters, blessings and more.
 The workshop takes place in Sharon’s studio in Hutzot Hayotzer.

 Carpentry (10 days) with Etzlanu